RobertoRDT/evt2-demo/README.md

-# evt2-demo
+# Derroter EVT 2 demo
-Experimental EVT 2 edition of the "Derrotero"
+Experimental EVT 2 edition of the "Derrotero" by Diego Ramirez de Arellana.